DurhamARC/raga-pose-estimation/README.md

 The inputs required depend on what type of files you are using. <br />

-### Note: files can be uploaded to Google Drive and accessed through the files tab
+### Note: files can be uploaded and downloaded to Google Drive and accessed through the files tab

 ### 2a.
 With a Video <br />

+### Additional OpenPose Arguements
+There are additional arguments you can pass to OpenPose.
+See the [OpenPose documentation](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/include/openpose/flags.hpp) for a full list of options.

 #### Input a video URL <br />
 ![A picture showing where to input video URL](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/input-video.png?raw=true)<br />

 #### OPTIONAL: Choose the cropping parameters<br />
+(Performance of OpenPose can sometimes be improved by cropping a video to include only the person or persons of interest.
+Cropping can be carried out as part of the Colab script by entering the parameters here.)
 ![A video showing the input of the cropping parameters](https://github.com/durhamarc/raga-pose-estimation/blob/jo-branch/read_me_images/3crop.gif?raw=true)<br />

 #### Choose the number of people in the video<br />